 On arrival into Cape Town, collect your rental car and make your way into the city to stay at Trevoyan Guesthouse.

 Stay for three nights with breakfast included.
 Spend the next couple of days exploring the sights of Cape Town.
-Take a cable car up Table Mountain.
-Hop on the ferry to Robben Island.
-Drive down to the Cape of Good Hope.
-Dine at some of Africa’s finest restaurants – a favourite of ours is Aubergine in central Cape Town.
+Take a cable car up Table Mountain, hop on the ferry to Robben Island, drive down to the Cape of Good Hope and dine at some of Africa’s finest restaurants- Cape Town has something for everyone.

 Days 5 - 7 : The Winelands, South Africa